 Aplomado Falcon Monitoring

-Although the area still continues to suffer from drought conditions, prey in the form of small birds and insects (e.g., cicadas) seems to remain in ample supply.
-While prey availability is not a concern, we are finding that loss of habitat to brush encroachment and potential development is a major concern in the Laguna Atascosa study area.
-The two most common woody plant species responsible for the encroachment of brush into falcon habitat are mesquite and huisache and could be closely related to the territory occupancy problems we are seeing in this part of Texas.
-Fortunately, the Refuge has begun to clear mesquite and huisache and re-open the grassland habitat in the Bahia Grande Unit of the refuge.
-Hopefully in short order, the size and scope of the habitat improvement projects will grow and have a positive impact on the falcon in southern Texas.
+We are finding that loss of habitat to brush encroachment and potential development is a major concern in the LANWR study area.
+The two most common woody plant species responsible are mesquite and huisache and could be closely related to the territory occupancy problems in this part of Texas.
+The refuge began in 2012 to clear mesquite and huisache and re-open the grassland habitat in the Bahia Grande Unit.
+Where brush has been removed, the desired result of an open grassland habitat has been achieved.
+Falcons are using the area once again, but much more work needs to be done throughout the study area.

 We also conducted Aplomado Falcon surveys in the Chihuahuan Desert area of west Texas and New Mexico.
-The previous falcon surveys revealed no nesting and only one individual adult falcon in each area.
-In the recent survey, one individual falcon was observed and one failed nesting attempt by a pair in southwestern New Mexico was documented.
-The surveys provide strong evidence that recovery of the Aplomado Falcon in the Chihuahuan Desert is unlikely.
+Our surveys provide strong evidence that recovery of the Aplomado Falcon in the Chihuahuan Desert is unlikely.

 Monitoring Remnant Populations in Mexico

 Since 1996, we have monitored nest productivity of a small population of Aplomado Falcons in Chihuahua, Mexico.
 This population has decreased because of drought and the conversion of grasslands to agriculture.
-Native grasslands, particularly at the Sueco area, continue to be converted to farmland with several territories still threatened by agriculture.
+Native grasslands, particularly at the Sueco area, continue to be converted to farmland.
 We are working with state and federal agencies and conservation organizations in Mexico and the United States to address this issue.
-If the current trends in grassland conversion and reproductive success continue, the last known desert-dwelling Aplomado Falcon population in Chihuahua will become extinct during this decade.
+If the current trends continue, the Aplomado Falcon population in Chihuahua will become extinct during this decade.

 |Project History||Notes From The Field|